 If the dog carries on with this mentality, it will be harder to cut out later on in life but not impossible.
 Therefore, the best time to train your dog on a leash is when a dog is still a puppy because he is still finding ways to make you happy and will be more open to doing things your way.

 It is best to find a collar or dog harness that fits your puppy comfortably and a leash that stretches far to begin training right away.

 If he can learn it when he is still a puppy, it will become natural to him into adulthood.
 Harnesses can be bought in all different colors and are great for greater control of your dog in case they pull or go for another dog.

-If you dogs current state of training involves a lot of movement or jumping around when approaching another dog, then there are some dog harness design that are able to restrict movement until pressure is released.
-This works by locking up the dogs underarms, which won’t cause any pain to the dog and professionals feel that is far more effective than punishment during training.
+If you dog current state of training involves a lot of movement or jumping around when approaching another dog, then there are some dog harness design that is able to restrict movement until pressure is released.
+This works by locking up the dog’s underarms, which won’t cause any pain to the dog, and professionals to feel that is far more effective than punishment during training.